wendykan/techparent/content/post/2019-07-13-how-to-not-quit-job.md.md

 Mentally and emotionally it was quite a bit of struggle.
 I was torn between a newborn at home, spending a lot of time on producing breastmilk (this is like a part time job), a job that I loved but seemingly couldn’t stand anymore, and feeling undervalued and having to prove my worth from ground up.
 I talked to a few friends, and they all felt for me.
 They responded that a lot of women experience this and a lot of them quit their jobs, or switch careers, or switch teams, after they come back from maternity leave. **How come we didn’t know this before?
 I guess they never talked about it?**

 A close friend of mine shared her journey with me.
-She said she had to hand over her big project that she worked very hard on for a while.
-She even gave birth early because the project
+She said she had to hand over her big project that she worked very hard on.
+She even gave birth early because the project was demanding.
+When she came back to work, the project had already launched, and the coworker who inhereted the project got great praise, and she was left with not-so-good projects and had to prove herself

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxNDkxMTcwOCwtMjA0MzQ0OTQ4MywxOD
+eyJoaXN0b3J5IjpbMTExNzk5NTksLTIwNDM0NDk0ODMsMTgxMz
-EzNjc0Mjc5XX0=
+Y3NDI3OV19
 -->